Scientific Name: Utahraptor ostrommaysorum, meaning "Utah's predator"

 This dinosaur provided a major piece of evidence in the theory that dinosaurs were warm-blooded, active animals, and more closely related to birds than reptiles.
 Deinonychus was a fast, highly specialized, wolf-sized predator that attacked dinosaurs much larger than itself.
 Its powerful jaws bore sharp, serrated teeth, its arms were strong with large recurved claws, and, on each of its feet, was a huge, sickle-shaped claw powered by its entire calf muscle.
 Deinonychus maintained the sharp tip of its claw by holding it up off the ground when it walked or ran.
 It would use these claws to attack its prey much like the modern cat used its claws on its hind feet.
 All of this weaponry was controlled by a sophisticated nervous system, which simultaneously flicked the creature’s specially stiffened tail side to side and up and down to keep the animal’s balance, while controlling its powerful hind legs.

 In addition to being the largest, Utahraptor is also the oldest known dromaeosaurid.
 It closely resembles Deinonychus except for the large, much more blade-like claws on its hand.
 Such claws suggest that besides piercing and holding, the Utahraptor’s hand claws may have been nearly as important in cutting the hide of its victim as the sickle-claw on its foot.
 This specialization alone suggests there must be both an older and smaller common ancestor to both Utahraptor and the rest of the known dromaeosaurids that is closer to the origin of birds.
 Utahraptor would have been an extraordinary killing machine.
 It is estimated that it reached 20 feet in length and weighed close to a ton.
-Two inch serrated “steak knife” teeth in a skull a foot and a half long, blade-like claws up to 10 inches long on its hands combined with 15-inch killing sickle-laws on its feet, and a fast, highly agile body would make a Polar Bear or Siberian Tiger lucky to survive five seconds in the ring with this creature.
+Two-inch serrated “steak knife” teeth in a skull a foot and a half long, blade-like claws up to 10 inches long on its hands combined with 15-inch killing sickle-claws on its feet, and a fast, highly agile body would make a Polar Bear or Siberian Tiger lucky to survive five seconds in the ring with this creature.

 This new creature is known to have co-existed with a number of large, plant-eating dinosaurs including the heavily-spined and armored nodosaur, the two-legged, spike-thumbed iguanodons, and massive, long-necked Sauropod.
 Utahraptor was the most intelligent animal in its world and information about Deinonychus suggests it may have been a pack hunter.
 As it is thought that packs of Deinonychus hunted 30-foot-long relatives of the iguanodons, it is easy to envision a pack of Utahraptors taking on a 50-foot elephantine sauropod.